jusbuckingham/kofa/README.md

 Voter intelligence

 ## Purpose of this application
-So that I can get clear and consise information about candates running in the 2024 election by zipcode.
+To get clear and consise information about upcoming elections by zipcode information.

+## User Story
+As a user I want too..

+- Enter my zip code
+- See my full ballot
+- See suggestions and reasoning for voting for a candidate or proposition.